budimanfajarf/web/content/portfolio/brilianpreneur.md

 1. Build Frontend web and integrate the RESTful API

-   Even though my role is Backend Developer for this project, in Brilianpreneur 2022 I entrusted to also contributed in the frontend side to the following features:
+   Even though my role is Backend Developer for this project, in Brilianpreneur 2022 I was entrusted to also contribute in the frontend side to the following features:

    - Register Page
    - MSMEs (Participants) Page